State of emergency in Puerto Rico after deadly earthquake

 He said the quakes overall come as the North American plate and the Caribbean plate squeeze Puerto Rico.

-The shake also collapsed a coastal rock formation that had formed a sort of rounded window, Punta Ventana, that was a popular tourist draw in the southwest town of Guayanilla.
+The quake also collapsed a coastal rock formation that had formed a sort of rounded window, Punta Ventana, a popular tourist draw in Guayanilla.